codewars/docs/content/curation/translation.md

 The user who approved the translation should also go through the kata discourse and mark suggestions posted by the translator as resolved.

-**NOTE:** at the time of writing, a user who _approves_ a translation is marked as a **kata contributor**.
-Users with the "contributor" flag seem to be affected by a bug preventing them from earning any future points they would be rewarded for authoring activities on kata they contributed to.
-Be aware that as a result, approving a translation will render you ineligible for honor points you would otherwise earn by translating, editing or fixing the kata in the future until the bug is fixed.

 ### Merge Issues

 Oftentimes if two translations are created around the same time, they may both update the description.
 When approving the 2nd translation, the 1st approved translation will already have updated the description.
 This will cause a merge conflict which has to be resolved.